|

 *This statement is invalid if you carry extremely heavy loads and the density of transporting goods exceeds a density limit in your particular shipment.
 Regular commodities will unlikely exceed the density limit.

-In other words, unlike with parcel services or airfreight, LCL rates are primarily based on the size of loads, not on their weight.
-LCL price quotes are based on ocean freight rates per M³ (or ft³), but not the poundage of the load in kilos or pounds.
-As soon as the shipment is delivered at an ocean carrier's terminal (CFS, Container Freight Station), shippers should not worry about the weight of the shipment.
+In other words, unlike with parcel services or air freight, LCL prices are primarily based on the size of cargo, not its weight.
+LCL price quotes are based on ocean freight rates per M³ (or ft³), but not the poundage in kilos or pounds.
+As soon as the shipment is delivered to an ocean carrier's terminal (CFS, Container Freight Station), shippers should no longer worry about the weight of the shipment.
 Just disregard the weight.

 If you pack your goods in standard moving boxes to ship internationally from the United States, these pictures should give you an idea of how boxes may fit into the size of one M³.

 Note that the overall volume of your boxes does not have to be limited by one CBM.
-The international shipping with LCL is not limited to one M³.
+International shipping with LCL is not limited to one M³.
 The total volume will be derived as the sum of the volumes of all your boxes (including fractions).
 For example:

-*IMPORTANT: LCL freight rates always have minimum charges on entire shipments.
-In this example, if the rate is $125 per CBM / $125 minimum charge, you always pay $125, even though the load size is less than one cubic meter.
+*IMPORTANT: LCL freight rates always include minimum charges for the entire intl shipment.** In this example, if the rate is $125 per CBM with a minimum charge of $125, you always pay $125, even if the size is less than one cubic meter.

 Typically (but not always), minimum charges equal the costs of carrying a load of one CBM (or 35 ft³).
-For example, if your overall volume multiplied by the LCL freight rate per CBM is less than the minimum in the ocean freight rate, you will be charged that minimum regardless of the actual volume you ship.
+For example, if your overall volume, multiplied by the LCL freight rate per CBM, is less than the minimum, you will be charged the minimum amount, regardless of the actual volume you ship.

-You can ship items of any size, including boxes, crates, luggage, or anything else adequately packed for overseas conveyance.
+You can ship items of any size, including boxes, crates, luggage, or any other adequately packed items for overseas conveyance.
 The only limit is that all your internationally shipping units should fit into a 40-foot multimodal sea container.

 W/m is the acronym for weight or measurement commonly used in international and U.S. domestic cargo transportation.
 It means weight or measurement, whichever is greater.
 The W/m rule presents a cargo density limit.
-Rates for regular loads are calculated based on the size, while heavy loads will be recalculated considering the poundage.
+Global freight rates for regular commodities are calculated based on size, while rates for heavy items are recalculated considering the weight.
 W/m calculations differ depending on the mode of transportation and the carrier.

-Shippers should know the chargeable weight and volume (w/m) standards used in different cargo transportation modes.
+Shippers should be aware of the chargeable weight and volume (w/m) standards applicable to different cargo transportation modes.
 Regarding global cargo transportation from the USA utilizing Less-than-Container-Load, there are two modes: international freight and U.S. domestic LTL ground conveyance.

-International freight: Since vessels' capacity is not limited by the tonnage but by the hold of ships, rates for regular loads are usually based on the size, not the mass.
+International freight: Since vessels' capacity is not limited by tonnage but by the size of their holds, rates for regular commodities are usually based on the size, not the heaviness.
 If shipment is self-delivered at an ocean carrier terminal (CFS), you may disregard the weight of your goods.
-Rates from CFSs will be calculated per CBM or ft³.
+Prices from CFSs will be calculated per CBM or ft³.

-Remember that a density limit occurs if you are transporting weighty loads.
+Remember that a density limit applies when transporting weighty items.
 It is called "w/m - weight or measurements, whichever is greater."
-The limit varies depending on the sizes of vessels, ocean carriers, origins, destination regulations, etc. Regarding transporting goods from the U.S. by sea, the w/m may occur when transporting to the Caribbean and Mexico.
+The limit varies depending on the sizes of vessels, ocean carriers, origins, destination regulations, and other factors.
+Regarding the transportation of goods from the U.S. by sea, the w/m may occur when transporting to the Caribbean and Mexico.

-Regular commodities will most likely not exceed the density limit.
-When shipping goods from the USA overseas LCL, you should know the "U.S. 45 lbs Rule: 45 lbs = one cubic foot."
-Suppose the load density exceeds 45 lbs per cubic foot.
-In that case, the chargeable volume (total shipping cost of such a shipment) will be calculated using this formula: Total poundage of load in pounds divided by 45 lbs = chargeable volume in cubic feet.
+Regular commodities are unlikely to exceed the density limit.
+When shipping goods from the USA overseas LCL, it's essential to know the "U.S. 45 lbs Rule: 45 lbs = one cubic foot."
+Suppose the density exceeds 45 lbs per cubic foot.
+In that case, the chargeable volume (total price of such a shipment) will be calculated using this formula: Total weight of load in pounds divided by 45 lbs = chargeable volume in cubic feet.

 A similar limit is in metric calculations: the "1 M³ = 1000 kilos rule" can also be used.
 It is called a "metric ton."
-However, depending on a vessel, ocean carrier, etc., the w/m limit may vary: one cbm = 750 kilos; 1 M³ = 500 kilos, etc. When transporting weighty loads, quoting, and booking such a shipment, keep the w/m limit in mind.
+However, depending on a vessel, ocean carrier, etc., the w/m limit may vary: one cbm = 750 kilos; 1 M³ = 500 kilos, etc. When transporting weighty items, consider the weight/mass limit when quoting and booking such shipments.
 In other words, if exporting a weighty load, pay attention to the w/m limit.

 U.S. domestic LTL ground transportation: Regarding shipping internationally using LCL, this applies to inland cargo conveyance within the USA from the location to an ocean carrier's terminal (CFS), particularly on pickup or line haul.
-In U.S. domestic conveyance, shipping cost is calculated by the mass in kilos or lbs and should be separated in invoices from sea freight charges.
+In U.S. domestic conveyance, prices are calculated by the mass in kilograms or pounds and should be separated from sea freight charges on invoices.

 W/m in LTL (inland transportation within the USA) is more regulated than in Less-than-Container-Load.
 All LTL shipments are subject to actual or dimensional weight verification.
 Typically, in the USA, in LTL, chargeable weight is calculated using this formula: